Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Conclusion Future Works

+Regarding robustness, MobileHART is the least impacted by statistical heterogeneity (here body position of the device) with an 8\% average F-score difference against CNN.
+For system heterogeneity (difference of devices), MobileHART shows great stability with a 10\% average F-score difference with CNN and the smallest standard deviation.
+Hence, MobileHART showed the best robustness in handling heterogeneity whether unseen mobile placement positions or device brands.
+We argue that this is due to its better ability to learn mode generic representation as the qualitative space embedding projection has revealed.
+This property makes it relevant for on-device adaptation to clients as well as to clustering-based techniques such as active learning \cite{Presotto2022}.
+Further methods to address such heterogeneity also include domain adaptation and supervised and unsupervised pre-training \cite{10207558}.
+To ease the extension of this work and to encourage reproducibility, the code, and data partitions have been made publicly available at the following link \footnote{https://github.com/getalp/Lightweight-Transformer-Models-For-HAR-on-Mobile-Devices}.

-Our work has demonstrated that HART can indeed run on mobile devices, exhibiting superior performances with lower cost as compared to other transformer-based approaches during inference.
-We thus set out to further study the on-device learning potential in the form of federated learning \cite{mcmahan2017communication} with HART.
-Other studies have shown that it is indeed possible to integrate transformers into a collaborative learning ecosystem \cite{park2021federated,https://doi.org/10.48550/arxiv.2110.00244}, and we would extend our future work, in particular, to handle heterogeneity within a federated learning environment.
+This study has demonstrated that thanks to efficient light attention-based mechanisms and convolutional filters, HART and MobileHART can indeed run on mobile devices, exhibiting superior performances with far lower memory footprint than a 2-layer CNN model.
+Such a model would thus be adapted to on-device learning in the form of federated learning \cite{mcmahan2017communication} with HART.
+Recent studies have shown that it is possible to integrate transformers into a collaborative learning ecosystem \cite{park2021federated}.
+Such an approach would give the learning access to a far greater training data distribution than classical central learning.
+Since HART and MobileHART can handle large training data, they are promising robust models to address the deployment of HAR ML models in real-life heterogeneous environments \cite{sannara2021federated}.